 Talaroo Hot Springs

-- 60 new short stay camping and caravan/RV sites
+- short stay camping and caravan/RV sites

-- a swimming pool
+- swimming pool

-- camp ground amenities.
+- campground amenities.

 Construction of the tourism infrastructure supported 15 construction jobs and seven operational jobs.
 It is estimated the Talaroo Hot Springs will generate an economic benefit of $1.7 million per year and attract 7,000 visitors annually.